digitalcredentials/docs/deployment-guide/DCCDeploymentGuide.md

 #### Institutional Data

 This is the fundamental authoritative data for your credentials - the [system of record (SOR)](https://en.wikipedia.org/wiki/System_of_record) for your credentials.
-This may have been around for decades or even centuries, like say for the list of degrees that a university has issued.
+This may have been around for decades or even centuries (albeit in paper form), like say for the list of degrees that a university has issued.

 Where your institutional data is stored, and maybe more importantly, how you can retrieve that data, will influence the structure of your issuing system.

-Let's talk about two ways you might access that data...
+Let's talk about two ways you might access that data when you want to issue a credential...

 ##### Direct pull

 If you can pull student records from the existing system 'on demand' - say when a student logs in to a credential collection page and requests something like a transcript - then you could instantaneously and automatically construct and return credentials on-the-fly.

 A direct pull system ***might*** be more complex to setup (although often not), but the medium and long term benefits can be significant.
 Essentially, after having setup the system, credential holders (students/alumni) can simply download a copy of their credential whenever they like.
-Which also means that replacement of lost credentials is no longer a complicated issue requiring human mediated requests and lookups - the student/alumni can now simply login to get an immediate replacment, directly and automatically issued from the instutiotnal data.
+Which also means that replacement of lost credentials is no longer a complicated issue requiring human mediated requests and lookups - the student/alumni can now simply login to get an immediate replacment, directly and automatically issued from the institutional data.
 Same goes for name changes - if someone changes their name (for example if they get married) the name change can be handled by the normal institutional process for a name change, which will end up changing the underlying institutional record.
 And once that is done the student/alumni then just logs back in and get a fresh copy, pulled from the update underlying data.

 ##### Standalone system